Chinese Taipei Ice Hockey League

 The International Division also assembles an all-star team, the Taiwan Typhoon, to play in various tournaments around Asia each year.

 International Division

-This league has two distinct divisions.
 The International Division has nine teams with most players on the teams being foreigners, Canadians being the dominant nationality represented.
-The teams in the International Division as of the 2008-09 season are the Rhinos, Bears, Tigers, Wolves, Sharks, Lions, Raptors, Dragons and the Mustangs.
+The teams in the International Division as of the 2008 season were Rhinos, Bears, Tigers, Wolves, Sharks, Lions, Raptors, Dragons and Mustangs.

 The Open Division

 The Open Division is more geared towards Taiwanese players, just learning or being relatively new to the game of hockey.